MicrosoftDocs/VBA-Docs/api/Excel.XlWebSelectionType.md

 # XlWebSelectionType enumeration (Excel)

-Specifies whether an entire web page, all tables on the web page, or only a specific table is imported into a query table.
+Specifies whether an entire webpage, all tables on the webpage, or only a specific table is imported into a query table.